jkleinkauff/raspk8s/README.md

 ## Setup a new Orange PI 4/5 <a name="newrasp"></a>

+- Find the images in http://www.orangepi.org/html/serviceAndSupport/index.html
+- Prefer Debian releases as the Ubuntu one doesn't have the nand-sata-install

+* Orange PI 5 doesn't have Wifi so after checking if everything is running ok, just plug in the ethernet cable and go discover the IP.

+The current version of Debian for the OPI5 has the following default users:

+- orangepi@orangepi
+- root@orangepi

 Future me, now you can head to /terraform and apply the other apps.

 - metallb